Myth

-Myth is a folklore genre consisting of narratives that play a fundamental role in a society, such as foundational tales or origin myths.
-Since "myth" is popularly used to describe stories that are not objectively true, the identification of a narrative as a myth can be highly controversial.
-Many religious adherents believe that the narratives told in their respective religious traditions are historical without question, and so object to their identification as myths while labelling traditional narratives from other religions as such.
-Hence, some scholars may label all religious narratives as "myths" for practical reasons, such as to avoid depreciating any one tradition because cultures interpret each other differently relative to one another.
-Other scholars may abstain from using the term "myth" altogether for purposes of avoiding placing pejorative overtones on sacred narratives.
+Myth is a genre of folklore consisting primarily of narratives that play a fundamental role in a society.
+For scholars, this is totally different from the ordinary sense of the term myth, meaning a belief that is not true, as the veracity of a piece of folklore is entirely irrelevant to determining whether it constitutes a myth.

-Myths are often endorsed by secular and religious authorities and are closely linked to religion or spirituality.
-Many societies group their myths, legends, and history together, considering myths and legends to be true accounts of their remote past.
+Myths are often endorsed by religious and secular authorities, and may be natural or supernatural in character.
+Many societies group their myths, legends, and history together, considering myths and legends to be factual accounts of their remote past.
 In particular, creation myths take place in a primordial age when the world had not achieved its later form.
-Other myths explain how a society's customs, institutions, and taboos were established and sanctified.
+Origin myths explain how a society's customs, institutions, and taboos were established and sanctified.
+National myths are narratives about a nation's past that symbolize the nation's values.
 There is a complex relationship between recital of myths and the enactment of rituals.